oliverdutton/fast_exact_topk_tpu/README.md

 To guarantee the result is **exact** and not an approximation, the value of `m` is determined dynamically.
 The algorithm iteratively increases `m`, checking after each iteration if the collected candidates are sufficient to contain the full global `top-k`.

 The process stops once there are more than `k` values greater (or equal to) the highest of the `m`-th highest value across the 128 blocks.
-At this point, we can be certain that no element outside our candidate pool (of the `top-(m-1)` blocks) could possibly be in the final `top-k` set.
+At this point, we can be certain that no element outside our candidate pool (of the block `top-(m-1)`s) could possibly be in the final `top-k` set.
 This use of conditional early stopping ensures correctness while maximizing speed.

 ---